6 Types of Tile for Different Applications

 - Sizes: The most popular wall tile sizes are subway (tile with a width-to-height ratio of about 2:1) and 4"x4" tiles.

-- Pay Attention To: PEI Wear Ratings tell you if the tile is best suited for walls.
+- Pay Attention to: PEI Wear Ratings tell you if the tile is best suited for walls.
 Ratings graded I or II mean that this lighter-weight tile is best suited for wall installation (lighter is better when installing on a vertical surface).
-By the same token, PEI I and II tiles cannot be used on floors, as they will not be durable enough for foot traffic.
+PEI I and II tiles cannot be used on floors, as they will not be durable enough for foot traffic.

 - Sizes: Mosaic is the one type of tile that does not deviate from two sizes: 1"x1" or 2"x2".
 Sizes smaller than 1" square are not practicable, and anything larger than 2" square cannot rightly be called mosaic.
 Mosaic can be either square or hexagonal.